armintalaie/FlashCardApp/README.md

 some very good and some very basic.
 <br>

-##### User Stories
+#### User Stories
 - As a user, I want to create flashcards
 - As a user, I want to creat decks
-- As a user, I want to add flash cards to a deck
+- As a user, I want to use flash cards in decks
-- As a user, I want to remove a deck
+    - add a card to a deck
-- As a user, I want to review a deck
+    - remove a card from a deck
-- As a user, I want to see the answer of the card if I'm Wrong
+- As a user, I want to see the answer of a card